anfinil/activity-feed/README.md

 # ActiveFeed

 > **A fast and scalable "write-time" activity feed for Social Networks, with a Redis-based default backend implementation**.
+This project is sponsored by [Simbi, Inc.](https://simbi.com).

 ## Overview